 Many are shrouded in legend, myth, and ghost stories, which makes a visit even more mystifying if you’ve read up on your history before you go.

-Browse eRajasthanTourism.net to find great deals on your tours to Rajasthan, or, if exploring independently, the following are palaces and forts you should make the effort to go.
+Browse more to find the most popular historic forts in Rajasthan.
+If exploring independently, the following are palaces and forts you should make the effort to go.

 Rajasthan’s Best Palaces and Forts